 Some Of The Common Care Home Oral Care Challenges We Find At Stanfield

-Dentures are commonplace at Stanfield and if not removed and cleaned daily, they can cause plaque to build up - making it important oral hygiene is maintained to avoid gum disease and tooth decay caused by wearing them.
+Dentures are commonplace at Stanfield and if not removed and cleaned daily, they can cause plaque to build up.
+Therefore, it is important that oral hygiene is maintained to avoid gum disease and tooth decay caused by wearing them.
 If not suitably lubricated either, dentures can become loose and cause pain.
-Where repetitive and involuntary movements occur in the jaw and tongue, because of certain conditions, such as Parkinson’s Disease, or medications such as those prescribed for psychosis, dentures can also be made difficult to wear and additional oral hygiene care may be required.
+Repetitive and involuntary movements occur in the jaw and tongue, because of certain conditions.
+For instance, Parkinson’s Disease or medications such as those prescribed for psychosis.
+Consequently, dentures can also be made difficult to wear and additional oral hygiene care may be required.

 As part of our continuous professional development policy, we run regular training sessions on oral care.
-Yvonne, our oral champion, is the flag bearer but we make sure that all of the nursing and auxiliary staff are well equipped to provide our residents with the care and support they may require.
+Yvonne, our oral champion, is the flag bearer but we make sure that all of the nursing and auxiliary staff are well equipped.
+Providing our residents with the care and support they may require.

 To help them appreciate the experience from the perspective of our residents, all of our care home staff have to undergo having their teeth cleaned by someone else as part of their training.